Moscow brings two Russian cosmonauts and an American astronaut back to Earth

 This trip comes in a context of strong tensions around Ukraine between Russia and Western countries, led by the United States, which have called into question several projects in the field of space cooperation.

-At the beginning of March, Roscosmos had published a video in which it was said jokingly that Mark Vande Hei could stay on the ISS instead of returning with the Soyuz spacecraft.
+At the beginning of March, Roscosmos had published a video in which it was said jokingly that Mark Vande Hei might stay on the ISS instead of returning with the Soyuz spacecraft.
 Faced with the concern of the Americans, the Russian agency then had to ensure that the astronaut would indeed be on the trip.

 Mark Vande Hei holds the record for consecutive days spent in space by an American astronaut, with 355 days.